 Your customers will see you in a new light providing more than a store or product.
 You understand them and are speaking to them.

 Sell, Sell, Sell?
-No, build loyalty first.
+No, build customer loyalty first.

-You are on your way to building loyalty and in turn securing and building your customer base.
+You are on your way to building customer loyalty and in turn securing and building your customer base.
 The sales will come from these loyal customers.
 They will remain customers and will be ambassadors in the community for your products and services.
 Customer experience is another customer communication strategy.
 Businesses can no longer afford to ignore the value of the experience they provide customers.
 Good customer experiences generate revenue, bad experiences can be devastating.
 Yet few are providing great experiences and many value marketing or advertising more.
 The sale will come, we promise.

 Your need does not equal customer value.